 |Of outside directors, the number who are “independent directors”||Three|

 |The number of Audit & Supervisory Board members stipulated by the Articles||Five|

 |The number of Audit & Supervisory Board members||Four|

 |Appointment status of outside Audit & Supervisory Board members||Appointed|

 |Number of outside Audit & Supervisory Board members||Three|

 |Of outside Audit & Supervisory Board members, the number who are “independent directors”||Three|

 Remuneration for Directors and Audit & Supervisory Board Members

-The total amount of remuneration in fiscal 2017 for different classifications of directors and Audit & Supervisory Board (ASB) members, along with sub-totals for different types of remuneration, are shown below.
+The total amount of remuneration in fiscal 2018 for different classifications of directors and ASB members, along with sub-totals for different types of remuneration, are shown below.

 |Classification||Total remuneration (¥ millions)||Total amount of remuneration by type (¥ millions)||Number of persons Basic|